Enterprise solution for devices, apps and teams

 You can also use the open-source Reflasher as an all-purpose flashing tool to prepare conventional bootable drives for an operating system on any kind of flash drive.

-The platform allows you to develop software live on your IoT devices directly from the browser using your preferred programming languages and protocols.
+The IoT studio allows you to develop software live on your devices directly from the browser using your preferred programming languages and protocols.
 This way, you work with the machines and sensors in a hands-on configuration during development.

-Connectivity is independent of the platform.
-The IoT devices can connect to the internet via wireless local area networks (e.g. WiFi), LoRa, mobile GSM connection or LAN cable.
-The IoT device ports can be opened and closed through the IoT platform.
+Connectivity is independent of the IoT studio.
+The devices can connect to the internet via wireless local area networks (e.g. WiFi), LoRa, mobile GSM connection or LAN cable.
+The device ports can be opened and closed through the IoT studio.
 In this way, different network security scenarios can be implemented on the device.
 Corporate networks often have a similar shielded architecture.

-The power supply of the IoT devices is independent of the platform and can range from power supply connection or battery to energy sources such as solar or wind.
+The power supply of the devices is independent of the IoT studio and can range from power supply connection or battery to energy sources such as solar or wind.

-IoT stands for the Internet of Things.
-Within our platform ecosystem, an IoT device is a Docker-capable device that runs on a Linux operating system.
+Within our ecosystem, an IoT device is any Docker-capable device that runs on a Linux operating system.
 Popular examples include Raspberry Pi and modern Industrial PCs (IPC).

-The IoT device is connected to the sensor to be read or the machine to be interacted with.
-This makes the sensor or machine available to the platform.
+The device is connected to the sensor to be read or the machine to be interacted with.
+This makes the sensor or machine available to the IoT studio.

 Any IoT device with a Linux operating system and Docker service can be used as an IoT device.
 Currently, the easiest way to get started with the IoT studio is to get a Raspberry Pi or developer kits such as NVIDIA Jetson.
 If you are planning to connect IoT devices and don’t know how, you can simply contact us.